Ahlfeldt/MRRH2018-toolkit/GRID/README.md

 When using this toolkit in your research, please cite:

-Ahlfeldt, Seidel (2024): Toolkit for quantitative spatial models. https://github.com/Ahlfeldt/MRRH2018-toolkit.
+Ahlfeldt, Seidel (2024): Toolkit for quantitative spatial models. https://github.com/Ahlfeldt/MRRH2018-toolkit

+and specifically for the GRID version:

+Ahlfeldt, Seidel (2025): Toolkit for quantitative spatial models: GRID version. https://github.com/Ahlfeldt/MRRH2018-toolkit/edit/main/GRID

 ---